 Here is where you will find a great combination of low prices and economic and social diversity.
 Flatbush has become home to many new residents in the past decade.
 A diverse range of cultures including Bangladeshi, Pakistani, Central American, Caribbean, West Indian, Jewish, Indian, and Asian are living together in one happy community.

 One of the best things about this neighborhood is the Flatbush Food Co-op, a grocery line that offers everything you need.
 They have been in business since 1976, and so far they have always delivered exceptional service and high-quality products.

-Median rent is at $2,150 per month, which is reasonably priced.
+The median rent is $2,150 per month, which is reasonably priced.
 Whether you are a fan of old Victorian homes, brick townhouses, or prewar apartment buildings, you will find your place.

 Just like Crown Heights, Flatbush had its crime problems.
-Nevertheless, the crime rate dropped for a whopping 85% in the past two decades, and it became a safe community for raising your family.
+Nevertheless, the crime rate dropped by a whopping 85% in the past two decades, and it became a safe community for raising your family.

-We are coming to an end of our list of best, cheap Brooklyn neighborhoods for renters.
+We are coming to the end of our list of the best, cheap Brooklyn neighborhoods for renters.
 We have saved one of the best neighborhoods for last.
 Sunset Park offers affordable median rents that go as low as $2,000 per month.
-In return, you get to enjoy a beautiful view of Manhattan and become a part of an old school neighborhood.
+In return, you get to enjoy a beautiful view of Manhattan and become a part of an old-school neighborhood.
 The exquisite taste of authentic Asian and Latin American cuisine will charm you into moving to Sunset Park.